 Anja: There seems to be an interesting power dynamic in many fashion houses, with the work force often being mostly female and the positions of power, creative directors, CEOs or other people in managerial positions being occupied by men.
 Do you think female designers work in the same way as their male counterparts?

 Irene: Fashion designers have traditionally been men and their employees women, starting with Worth.
 And at the risk of sounding simplistic, male designers do often exercise power over their female employees by being callous or cruel; there is nothing new under the sun there.
 Women always have a second life that men don’t, family and children that perhaps help to bring some balance.
 But to return to your earlier question, I think there is something about this industry that attracts people with very strong egos, male and female, and that can unleash a sort of hysteria at times.
 Fashion designers are ‘artistes’.
 There is something about all types of creation that is about putting a piece of yourself into your work, and that can be very draining.

-Anja: The pressure cooker that the fashion industry has become has been well documented lately, with the public meltdown that John Galliano had a few years ago, and the complaints that Nicolas Ghesquière made about his former employers more recently.
+Anja: The pressure cooker that the fashion industry has become has been well documented lately, with the public meltdown that John Galliano had years ago as a good example.

 Irene: Yes the pace is incredible.
 Designers often have the attitude that they do what they want because they are also ultimately responsible for it all.
 Before a show, the pressure is immense.
 The first outfit of a show carries everything.
 And they feel that.
 They are like actors going on stage.
 For the ten, twelve minutes that a show lasts, from the choice of models, to the hair, make up, music, venue, everything is their responsibility.
 It’s a lot!
 I think they invariably need to blow off some steam, in one way or another.
 That’s the way it is in fashion.